Topological order and Fractons from Gauging Exponential Symmetries: Global and Exponential Charge Symmetries Gauge Theories

-and, likewise for the $y$-oriented dual loops $V^{(i)}(x) $.
-It is worth mentioning that all the $W^{(i)}$ and $V^{(i)}$ operators have support on closed double parallel strings.
-Also, they are all symmetries of the Hamiltonian and form two copies of a Wilson line algebra, spanning degenerate states in Hilbert space that are locally indistinguishable.
-Not all $W^{(i)}$ and $V^{(i)}$ operators commute with each other, as they have a non-vanishing intersection.
-The non-trivial algebra between these operators and its action on the Hilbert space ensures the degeneracy of the ground state space (as well as a topological degeneracy in all other energy sectors).
+And same rule applies for the $y$-oriented dual loops $V^{(i)}(x) $.
+It is worth noting that all the $W^{(i)}$ and $V^{(i)}$ operators have support on closed, double parallel strings.
+These operators are symmetries of the Hamiltonian and form two copies of a Wilson line algebra, spanning a subspace of degenerate states in the Hilbert space that are locally indistinguishable.
+Importantly, not all $W^{(i)}$ and $V^{(i)}$ operators commute with each other, due to their non-vanishing intersections.
+The resulting nontrivial algebra between them, along with their action on the Hilbert space, guarantees ground-state degeneracy-and, more generally, topological degeneracy across all energy sectors.

-For later purposes, it is useful to note that all the $W^{(i)}(x)$ and $V^{(i)}(y)$ operators can be constructed from the single-line uniform and exponentially weighted strings
+For later purposes, it is useful to note that all the $W^{(i)}(x)$ and $V^{(i)}(y)$ operators can be constructed from the single-line uniform and exponentially weighted strings:

-In order to specify the Wilson line algebra and recover the ground state degeneracy in Eq. \eqref{gsd}, it is useful to choose specific combinations of the line operators in Eq. \eqref{wil}, which carry the same amount of information as $\{W^{(i)},V^{(i)}\}$,
+In order to specify the Wilson line algebra and recover the ground state degeneracy in Eq. \eqref{gsd}, it is useful to choose specific combinations of the line operators in Eq. \eqref{wil}, which carry the same amount of information as $\{W^{(i)},V^{(i)}\}$.

 and

 The set of operators $\{S^{(i)}, T^{(i)}\}$ is useful as it spans and enumerates the different topological sectors of the ground state manifold.
 First, one can explicitly check that each one of the $S^{(k)}$ operators commute with all others but with their corresponding pair $T^{(k)}$, namely, $[S^{(i)}, T^{(j)}]=0$ unless $i=j$.
 Now, we detail the algebra of each pair ($S^{(k)}, T^{(k)}$) for $k=1, \ldots, 4$ and recover $\dim \mathcal{H}_0$ in Eq. \eqref{gsd}.